The following Record Series are available in the Vital Statistics Search Engine. Click the link to view the introduction. It will appear below.

 Official Marriage Certificates:

 The information provided in the database is for reference only.
-Official marriage certificates necessary for legal and other important purposes cannot be issued by the Archives: they are issued by the Department of Health and Wellness, Vital Statistics, P.O.
+Official marriage certificates necessary for legal and other important purposes cannot be issued by the Archives: they are issued by Service New Brunswick, Vital Statistics, P.O.
 Box 6000, Fredericton, New Brunswick, Canada, E3B 5H1.

 Great effort has been made to present an error-free index, but we do appreciate feedback.
 Only, remember that the Archives cannot change the data on the documents.